• Skip to primary navigation

 A better bet for strong bones?
 Get some food-sourced calcium in your diet along with magnesium and boron (if you know you're low in these).
 And don't forget about the benefits of weight-bearing exercise for maintaining bone health.

-4) Before you take Iron or Iron-containing supplements...
+4) Before you take iron or iron-containing supplements...

 You must know your iron status.
 Too little iron and too much iron can both cause serious problems for your health, so supplementing blindly is never a good call.

-If you're taking liver capsules or a multivitamin containing iron, make sure that you need it, and know that you're not at risk of iron overload (a situation where you absorb more iron from your food that normal).
+If you're taking liver capsules or a multivitamin containing iron, make sure that you need it, and know that you're not at risk of iron overload (a situation where you absorb more iron from your food than normal).
 Find out more about your risk for iron overload here.

 Iron testing used to be a normal part of blood work up until about 1997, so it's not out of line for you to ask your doctor for an iron panel that includes ferritin (iron stores).
-You can also order your own blood work here (about $48) if that is an easier option for you.
-However, you'll still need the help of your doctor to interpret the results.

 If you suspect you've taken too much vitamin A from supplemental sources or what I call supplement stacking (ie. taking multiple supplements that make you double up on certain nutrients), there are a few things you can do right away.
 First, take a look at all your multivitamins, other supplements, lotions, prescription drug history, and beauty products to assess your intake.
 If there is excess, consider eliminating it.